 Back up and restore your Mac

 To keep your files safe, it’s important to back up your Mac Pro regularly.
-The easiest way to back up is to use Time Machine—which is built into your Mac Pro—with a storage device.
-Time Machine can also back up your Mac contents to supported network volumes.
+The easiest way to back up is to use Time Machine—which is built into your Mac—to back up your apps, accounts, preferences, music, photos, movies, and documents (it doesn’t back up the macOS operating system).
+Use Time Machine to back up to an external storage device connected to your Mac Pro, or to a supported network volume.
 For a list of devices supported by Time Machine, see the Apple Support article Backup disks you can use with Time Machine.

+Back up with iCloud.
 Files in iCloud Drive and photos in iCloud Photos are automatically stored in iCloud and don’t need to be part of your backup.
-However, if you’d like them to be, do the following:
+However, if youʼd like to back them up, do the following:

-iCloud Drive: Go to Apple menu > System Preferences.
-Click Apple ID, then click iCloud.
-Uncheck Optimize Mac Storage.
-The full contents of your iCloud Drive will be stored on your Mac and included in your backup.
+iCloud Drive: Open System Preferences, click Apple ID, then click iCloud and deselect Optimize Mac Storage.
+The contents of your iCloud Drive will be stored on your Mac and included in your backup.

 iCloud Photos: Open Photos, then choose Photos > Preferences.
 In the iCloud pane, select “Download Originals to this Mac.”
 Full-resolution versions of your entire photo library will be stored on your Mac and included in your backup.

 Learn more.
-See Back up your files with Time Machine in the macOS User Guide.
+See Back up your files with Time Machine and Time Machine troubleshooting on Mac in the macOS User Guide.
+Also see the Apple Support article What to do before you sell, give away, or trade in your Mac.